Mint Overload Bark

 Instructions

-• Line a quarter sheet pan with parchment paper, set aside.
+• Line a quarter sheet pan with parchment paper, set it aside.

-• In two small microwave-safe bowls, add dark chocolate wafers to one and mint chocolate chips to the other.
+• In two small microwave-safe bowl, add dark chocolate wafers to one and mint chocolate chips to the other.

-• Heat the chocolate melting wafters for 30 seconds on HIGH, then stir.
+• Heat the dark chocolate melting wafers for 30 seconds on HIGH, then stir.
 Repeat twice if needed.

 • Heat the mint chips for 30 seconds on HIGH, then stir.
 Repeat twice if needed.